micmejia/bible-dump/NKJV/John/John 11.md

 Jesus said to her, "Did I not say to you that if you would believe you would see the glory of God?"

 ###### 41
-Then they took away the stone [^d]_from the place_ where the dead man was lying.
+Then they took away the stone _from the place_ where the dead man was lying.
 And Jesus lifted up _His_ eyes and said, "Father, I thank You that You have heard Me.

 ###### 42
 And I know that You always hear Me, but because of the people who are standing by I said _this,_ that they may believe that You sent Me."